thibaudcolas/tekautoday/README.md

 The site is deployed on [Heroku](http://heroku.com/).

-> To deploy the site, you'll need the Heroku Toolbelt: `brew install heroku-toolbelt`.
+> To deploy the site, you'll need the Heroku Toolbelt: `brew install heroku-toolbelt`, an Heroku Account, and contributor access on the project.

 You'll also need to do some configuration beforehand: